 In written art, h.u.e has three broad areas of interest: creative writing, community development, and live storytelling.

-h.u.e was blessed to be selected and attend the 2019 Cave Canem Retreat.
+In 2019 h.u.e was blessed to be selected and attend the Annual Cave Canem Retreat.

 Through daily workshops under the guidance of faculty members Cornelius Eady, Willie Perdomo, Dawn Lundy Martin, and Ruth Ellen Kocher, h.u.e wrote one new piece per day, attended craft talks and public readings, and most importantly was challenged and pushed and hugged and dapped-up and restored amidst a stellar group of poets: